 A supremely talented team is currently in place to oversee their wine making including Andy Erickson and master blender, Michel Rolland (who visits the estate at least three times a year) with Steve Matthiasson consulting for vineyard advice.

 The exceptional balance and feel of how these wines dance across the palate is what first attracted me to Dalla Valle many years ago.
 Invariably when people ask me what some of my favorite wines are from the Napa Valley, the wines of Dalla Valle are always on my short list of recommendations.
 “These are not flashy or showy wines – they reflect our personality,” according to Maya – and certainly the personality of their treasured site.

 Long time Dalla Valle enthusiasts will remember their production of the Pietre Rosse Sangiovese from the 1990s.
-However they no longer make this variety – the winery produces only three red wines every harvest (and a fourth wine, called – MDV from the Maya Block, only produced during exceptional vintages).
+However they no longer make this variety (last vintage was 2000) – the winery produces only three red wines every harvest (and a fourth wine, called – MDV from the Maya Block, only produced during exceptional vintages).

 Collina (meaning hill in Italian) is a wine crafted to enjoy in its youth but is also built to age.
 It is also Dalla Valle’s most approachable wine from a pricing perspective.
 Dalla Valle has produced this wine since 2007; its blend changes each year – in 2014 it was 50% Cabernet Sauvignon and 50% Cabernet Franc.
 The 2014 Dalla Valle Collina shows generous fruit up front – plum and dark cherry complemented by notes of milk chocolate and more subtle dessert spice aromas.
 The texture is highly appealing – velvet across the palate with ripe but very smooth tannins.